← Back to 史記

 18

-The Grand Historian remarks: The reason Chancellor Cao Can was able to amass so many achievements in besieging cities and fighting in the field was that he served alongside the Marquis of Huaiyin.
-After Han Xin was destroyed and the marquises' accomplishments were tallied, it was Cao Can alone who claimed the foremost reputation.
-As Chancellor of Han, Cao Can governed through stillness and non-interference, in perfect accord with the Way.
-The people had only just emerged from the cruelties of Qin, and Cao Can gave them respite through inaction.
-For this, the entire realm praised his virtue.
+The Grand Historian remarks: The reason Chancellor Cao Shen was able to amass so many achievements in besieging cities and fighting in the field was that he served alongside the Marquis of Huaiyin.
+After Han Xin was destroyed and the marquises' accomplishments were tallied, it was Cao Shen alone who claimed the foremost reputation.
+As Chancellor of Han, Cao Shen governed through stillness and non-interference, in perfect accord with the Way.
+The people had only just emerged from the cruelties of Qin, and Cao Shen gave them rest through inaction—a wordplay on his name—and for this the entire realm praised his virtue.

 ← Previous Chapter